 Are Commission Rebates Legal in NYC?

-Of course commission rebates are legal in NYC!
+Of course, commission rebates are legal in NYC!
 Not only are they legal, the New York Attorney General's office encourages their use as a way to promote competition.
-Without them, a buyer can't control their agent's compensation - the commission offered is the commission paid.

-For example, say you buy an apartment for $1,000,000 and there's a 3% commission.
-Your agent will receive a $30,000 commission - that much is certain - but by getting a rebate, you reduce your agent's compensation by that amount.
-In this case, a Yoreevo buyer would receive $20,000.
+For example, say you buy an apartment for $1,000,000 and the seller is offering a 3% commission.
+Your agent will collect a $30,000 commission but the rebate reduces your agent's compensation and lowers your effective price.
+In this case, a Yoreevo buyer would receive $17,500.

 Commission rebates are legal across most of the country.
 There are a few states holding out but they're falling.
 For example,